h669791/Phase1-SoftwareFrameworks/README.md

 # Phase1-SoftwareFrameworks

+# Overview
+This is the Phase 1 submission for Jonas Roenningen.
 ## How to Run
 1. Clone the repository from GitHub.
 2. Run `npm install` to install dependencies in both the frontend (`src`) and backend (`server`).